lie-yan/eopl/README.md

 # EoPL

 ## Introduction
-We made some attempts to work out the exercises of EoPL in C++.
+I made some attempts to work out the exercises of EoPL in C++.

 ## Setup